Anthrobotics/wolf-actuator/README.md

 # Attribution

-This design is derived from the RFX gearbox by Robin Fröjd.
+This design is inspired by from the RFX gearbox by Robin Fröjd.